Aren’t You in the Hospitality Industry?

 Handling Reviews Correctly – Best Western Sunset

 Some of this might seems like a foreign language to many of you, so I have an example of someone who is doing it right.
-(Full Disclosure: They are one of our customers, but they handle their own reviews) There are too many things that they are doing right for us to list, but I will briefly cite the most important, in my opinion.
+(Full Disclosure: They are one of our customers, but they handle their reviews) There are too many things that they are doing right for us to list, but I will briefly cite the most important, in my opinion.

 - They don’t just focus on resolving the negatives.
 Where they see an opportunity, they thank customers who enjoyed their stay and further their relationship.
 They capitalize on the great features and benefits of their property and enhance the customer’s decision of having stayed there.

-- Apologies are not for you, they are for the customer.
+- Apologies are not for you.
+They are for the customer.
 Customers may be misguided at times with their reviews because they do not know the entire picture.
 Providing an apology on the review site, lets other customers know that you tried to rectify the situation.
 It also fills them in on what exactly the issue may have been.
 Remember, if they are looking through your reviews, that means they are in the process of making a decision.
 Responding to a negative comment can show your expertise and compassion.

 So I have to ask again; What industry are you in?
 If you are wondering why you have such a low star rating, then one of a few things could be happening.
-Your product might not be meshing with the customers that are coming to your hotel.
+Your product might not mesh with the customers that are coming to your hotel.
 You could have internal issues that are affecting the satisfaction of your guests.
-There are too many things that could possibly be going wrong, but if you just take a moment to look at what exactly it is that your customers are saying about your hotel, and you take steps to resolve them, there there is no reason that you should not see your ratings and revenue increase as they get resolved.
+There are too many things that could be going wrong, but if you just take a moment to look at what exactly it is that your customers are saying about your hotel, and you take steps to resolve them, there is no reason that you should not see your ratings and revenue increase as they get resolved.
 The tools are there for us to use, it is up to us to make use of them.